kcschuster/fantasy_football/README.md

 **depth_chart.R** - retrieves each team's current depth chart for all fantasy-relevant offensive positions

 **nfl_schedule.R** - retrieves and organizes NFL season schedule info for each team

+**weather.R** - retrieves current weather information for each NFL city